AlexbittIT/StreamDesk/replit.md

 - **Development Data**: In-memory storage for development and testing

 The application is designed for easy deployment on platforms like Replit, with automatic database provisioning and environment configuration.
 The modular architecture allows for easy extension and maintenance while providing a solid foundation for streaming studio management operations.

+## Recent Changes: Latest modifications with dates

+### January 25, 2025 - Complete Forms and CRUD Implementation
+- ✓ Created fully functional equipment management with photo uploads, specifications, and inventory tracking
+- ✓ Implemented event creation forms with participant selection and custom location support
+- ✓ Built system management forms with real-time IP status checking capabilities
+- ✓ Added comprehensive API routes with full CRUD operations for all entities
+- ✓ Integrated PostgreSQL database with enhanced schema for multi-user functionality
+- ✓ Created functional pages for Equipment, Servers, and Calendar with filtering and search
+- ✓ Resolved database migration issues and updated schema structure
+- ✓ All buttons and forms are now fully functional with working CRUD operations